fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Parameters defines parameters such as priority, tokens and fairness key that are applicable to flows within a workload.
+Parameters such as priority, tokens and fairness key that are applicable to flows within a workload.

 <dl>